 First, you’ll need to make sure that your device is supported.
 If it is and you can’t find the Google Play Store, you’ll need to enable it.
 Head to your settings and search for “Google Play.”
 Tick the corresponding setting on and you’ll be able to start downloading apps.

 After that, it’s simply a matter of finding the app in the Google Play Store that you want to install and letting it run.
-Our best VPN for Android guide is a solid starting point, but you can choose from our list of VPN reviews, too.
+Our best VPN for Android guide is a solid starting point.

 There’s one glaring issue with downloading a VPN from the Google Play Store, though.
 As you can see in our worst free VPN guide, there’s no shortage of scams in the search results, so you’ll have to stay vigilant to not expose your personal data.
 We believe our reviews do a great job of going into detail about VPN services, so we recommend sticking to our picks to stay safe.